 For measurement and monitoring of Interest rate risk, currency wise, both Traditional gap approach and Duration gap approaches are followed.
 The short-term impact of interest rate movements on NIM is worked out through "Earnings at Risk" approach taking into consideration Yield curve risk, Basis risk and Embedded Options Risk.
 The long-term impact of interest rate movements on Market Value of Equity is also worked out through Duration Gap approach.
 The monthly interest rate sensitivity statement is reviewed by ALCO and Quarterly interest rate sensitivity is reviewed by RMC.
 Stress testing of liquidity risk and interest rate risk is conducted on regular interval as per the RBI defined and internally defined stress scenarios.
 The results from internal Liquidity stress testing are used to draw contingency funding plan under different liquidity stress scenarios.

-In addition to the above, bank is computing Liquidity Coverage Ratio (LCR) on daily as per latest Regulatory guidelines and is using it for assessing Liquidity risk.
+Bank is computing Liquidity Coverage Ratio (LCR) on daily as per latest Regulatory guidelines and is using it for assessing Liquidity risk.
 On a monthly basis LCR statement is reviewed by ALCO.
+Further, in line with RBI guidelines, Bank is also computing NSFR on quarterly basis (i.e., w.e.f.
+QE December 2021)